WMXPY/Ghoti-CLI/README.md

 ### What is the difference between lambda and function

 Lambda shall be developed with functional programming without side effect, like mapping a JSON to a simple array, and function is better to be used as logic codes.

+### What is a feature

+A feature is used to make use case scenario; when you are generating a feature, ghoti will automatically create a test file for you to test.

 ### Am I have to use these?